jessie-codes/safe-flat/README.md

 ```
 ### unflatten(obj, [delimiter])

-Unflats an object back to its original nested form.
+Unflattens an object back to its original nested form.
 Optionally takes a custom `delimiter`, otherwise uses `.` by default.
 Circular references denoted by `[Circular]` are treated as Strings.

 ``` javascript
 const { unflatten } = require('safe-flat')